imohealth/snowflake-normalize-integration/README.md

 ## SNOWFLAKE NORMALIZE CONNECTOR

-This is a sample app that demostrates how you can normalize patient problem conditions to industry standard icd10cm codes.
+This is a sample app that demonstrates how you can normalize patient problem conditions to industry standard icd10cm codes.

 # Requirements
 Install dependent packages with the following command